Twisties: History

 In 1997, a Twisties batch was recalled after reports of consumers finding pieces of fine wire in packs, there were no reports of injuries.
 The company thought that the wire resulted from machinery malfunction.
 In 2014, Twisties were one of the products removed from shops in Malaysia due to concerns around contamination from pork products.

 In 2001, Frito-Lay lost a trademark dispute with Aldi Stores, as Aldi's 'Chazoos' cheese twists were not considered to infringe on the registered trademark of Twisties on the basis of packaging, extrusion production or the sound of the product name.
 Aldi won the appeal as they argued that the phrase 'Cheezy Twists' described their product contents and was not used as their registered trademark.

 In 2009, Twisties packets reduced in size from 50 grams to 45 grams, with the company choosing to reduce portion size rather than increase retail prices due to higher costs for raw materials.
 Later that year, consumer group Choice flagged Twisties as a product which had shrunk but retained the same retail price in a shinier, re-designed packet containing less Twisties.

 In 2011, comedian Danny McGinlay hosted an experimental cooking comedy show for the Adelaide Fringe.
 His show, 'Food Dude: recipes for disaster' featured 'Aussie sushi' which contained beetroot and Twisties.

 In 2014, a trio of hikers lost overnight in Lerderderg State Park were sustained by half a bag of Twisties.
 After the snack was finished, bushwalker Kirrilee Ord turned the Twisties packet inside out and attempted to use the reflective side to signal rescue helicopters.
 This effort was unsuccessful, but the group was later found by a search party.

-In 2017, the Fair Work Commission found an electrician was fairly fired for not attending work, as he used a Twisties packet as a Faraday cage to negate the GPS function on his PDA.

 Chef Adriano Zumbo has created a lime and cheese Twisties zumbaron, which is a cheesy Twisties-flavoured macaron with lime filling.